PADL/libbrowserid/gss-browserid.md

 The re-authentication assertion has an implicit expiry after the issue time (see notes above).

-The ticket expiry time must be cached by the acceptor, along with the subject, issuer, audience, expiry time and ARK of the original assertion.
-The acceptor may share this cache with the replay cache, although this is an implementation detail.
+The ticket expiry time must be securely available to the acceptor, along with the subject, issuer, audience, expiry time and ARK of the original assertion.
+One implementation choice may be to use the opaque ticket identifier as a key into a dictionary containing this information (our implementation does this, overloading the replay cache).
+Another would be to encrypt this information in a long-term secret only known to the acceptor and encode that in the opaque ticket identifier.

 The fast re-authentication assertion is signed using the authenticator root key.